Integralist/integralist.co.uk/content/posts/python-generators.md

 print(result)  # bar
 ```

+> [!NOTE]
-> Note: `coro` is an identifier commonly used to refer to a coroutine.
+> `coro` is an identifier commonly used to refer to a coroutine.
 For more information on other available coroutine methods, please refer to the [documentation](https://docs.python.org/3.8/reference/datamodel.html#coroutines).

 Below is an example of a coroutine using `yield` to return a value to the caller prior to the value _received_ via a caller using the `.send()` method: